Department of Film & Television

-The Department of Film & Television offers Master of Science (MS) programs in Television Production and Media Ventures and Master of Fine Arts (MFA) programs in Cinema and Media Production, Screenwriting, and Film & Television Studies.
+The Department of Film & Television offers Master of Science (MS) programs in Television and Media Ventures and Master of Fine Arts (MFA) programs in Cinema and Media Production, Screenwriting, and Film & Television Studies.
 A dual degree MBA/MS in Media Ventures is also available with the Questrom School of Business.
 The programs and areas of study in the department are both academic and professional.

 Graduate students are expected to examine, probe, and study the history and literature of their chosen field: its role in the communication process, its creative and technical development, its organization, its economic impact and development, and its aesthetic, social, and cultural developments and implications.